Generic Name: anti-thymocyte globulin (rabbit)

 Severe, acute infusion-associated reactions (IARs) are consistent with CRS which is attributed to the release of cytokines by activated monocytes and lymphocytes.
 Severe acute CRS can cause serious cardiorespiratory events and/or death (See PRECAUTIONS and ADVERSE REACTIONS: Post-Marketing Experience).

 Thymoglobulin is routinely used in combination with other immunosuppressive agents.
 Infections (bacterial, fungal, viral and protozoal), reactivation of infection (particularly cytomegalovirus [CMV]) and sepsis have been reported after Thymoglobulin administration in combination with multiple immunosuppressive agents.
 These infections can be fatal.

 Appropriate dosing for Thymoglobulin is different from dosing for other anti-thymocyte globulin (ATG) products, as protein composition and concentrations vary depending on the source of ATG used.
 Physicians should therefore exercise care to ensure that the dose prescribed is appropriate for the ATG product being administered.

 Thymoglobulin should be used under strict medical supervision in a hospital setting, and patients should be carefully monitored during the infusion.
 The first dose should be infused over a minimum of 6 hours into a high-flow vein.
-Close compliance with the recommended dosage and infusion time may reduce the incidence and severity of infusion associated reactions (IARs).
+Close compliance with the recommended dosage and infusion time may reduce the incidence and severity of IARs.
 Additionally, reducing the infusion rate may minimize many of these IARs.
 Premedication with corticosteroids, acetaminophen, and/or an antihistamine and/or slowing the infusion rate may reduce reaction incidence and intensity (See DOSAGE AND ADMINISTRATION).

 Rapid infusion rates have been reported with case reports consistent with cytokine release syndrome (CRS).
 Severe acute CRS can be fatal.